elastic/kibana/packages/kbn-migrations/README.md

 - One of the seeds / transforms throws an exception
 - The index migrationState document has been tampered with and is invalid
-- If any plugins in the index's migrationState are newer than the current, active plugins (e.g. if you try to run Kibana 6.4 against a Kibana 7.0 index)
+- If any types in the index's migrationState are newer than those in the current, active plugins (e.g. if you try to run Kibana 6.4 against a Kibana 7.0 index)
 - Connectivity errors between Kibana and Elasticsearch